Key form completion stats in 2023

 Companies can gain valuable insights into user behavior and increase conversion by tracking form completion rates and comparing them with industry benchmarks.
 Whether you want to enhance your lead generation forms, customer feedback surveys, or any other type of online form, understanding how users interact with your forms is critical.
 In this article, we will explore some of the key metrics and insights derived from form completion statistics.

 According to Zuko, 44.96% of users who view a form complete it, while 65.99% of responders who start a form complete it.
 This significant bump indicates that users who start a form have a strong level of interest in the product.
 Below is a breakdown of some completion rates by industry.
 We’re highlighting statistics from healthcare, fintech, and ecommerce, which represents most of our customers' interest.
-You can find statistics on other industries and metrics here.

 In today's competitive markets, what can you do to stand out?
 Across all these industries, better form design can significantly impact these numbers.
 Below we’ll cover some factors that can impact your business’s form completion rates.
 You can read about how experimenting with these factors can help optimize your flows here.